-There have been no material trading transactions with related parties during each of the nine months ended May 31, 2020 and May 31, 2019, other than the participation by Mr. Donald Bubar, Director, President and CEO in the November 2018 private placement, whereby Mr. Bubar subscribed for 1,000,000 Units at \$0.07 per Unit.
+There have been no material trading transactions with related parties during the years ended August 31, 2020 and 2019, other than the participation by Mr. Donald Bubar, Director, President and CEO in the November 2018 private placement, whereby Mr. Bubar subscribed for 1,000,000 Units at \$0.07 per Unit.
 Each unit was comprised of one common share and one half of one common share purchase warrant.
-Each whole warrant entitles the holder to acquire one common share at a price of \$0.12 until November 1, 2020.
+Each whole warrant entitled the holder to acquire one common share at a price of \$0.12 until November 1, 2020.